sictweb/bti425-2020/notes/angular-services-example.md

 #### Enable the app to use HTTP

 Open the app module (`app.module.ts`) for editing.
-Near the top, add this import statement:
+Near the top, below the BrowserModule import, add this import statement:

 ```js
 import { HttpClientModule } from "@angular/common/http";
 ```

-Then, add the `HttpClientModule` to the `imports` collection in the `@NgModule` decorator.
+Then, add the `HttpClientModule` to the `imports` collection in the `@NgModule` decorator, below the BrowserModule.

-This action will enable all services in the app to use HTTP (in other words, work with a web service).
+This action will enable all services and components in the app to work with a web API.

 <br>